nschonni/cordova-docs/articles/getting-started-2017/vs-taco-tutorial-typescript.md

 # Using TypeScript in a Cordova project

 [**TypeScript**](http://www.typescriptlang.org) is an open source programming language created and maintained by Microsoft.
-It uses a superset of the JavaScript languages, and adds features JavaScript doesn't have, like classes, modules, and interfaces.
+TypeScript offers support for the latest and evolving JavaScript features, including those from ECMAScript 2015 like classes and modules.
+It also supports future language proposals, like async functions and decorators, to help build robust components.
+These features are available at development time for high-confidence app development, but are compiled into simple JavaScript that targets current mobile devices and browsers.

 TypeScript editing capabilities are built in to Visual Studio, and Visual Studio Tools for Apache Cordova includes special templates you can use to create Cordova applications using TypeScript.
 During the build process, Visual Studio automatically compiles your application's TypeScript code into JavaScript before packaging the application's files into the Apache Cordova native application container.
 In this guide, you'll learn how to use TypeScript for your Apache Cordova applications using Visual Studio Tools for Apache Cordova (TACO).

 ##<a name="getStarted"></a>Creating a Cordova TypeScript Application Project

 Visual Studio provides a Cordova application template using TypeScript; if you'd prefer to start with a complete project, take a look at the [TypeScript Module samples](#samples).
-To create a new Cordova application using TACO TypeScript template, complete the following steps:
+To create a new Cordova application using the TACO TypeScript template, complete the following steps:

 1. Open **Visual Studio**, then open the **File** menu, select **New**, then **Project**.
 2. Expand the list of **Installed** templates, then expand **Templates** and **TypeScript**, and finally select the **Mobile Apps** category.
 In the list of templates, select the **Blank App (Apache Cordova)** template.